 -Andrew Hadro, Curator | JazzBariSax.com

 3D printing has made great strides in consumer and small business availability.
 3D printing creates objects from filaments that are heated up and then laid down by a movable computer controlled arm.
-There are many different filaments and each has its own pros and cons, things like tolerance/accuracy, how quickly it can be printed, how expensive it is, color choices, rigidity etc. I am not an expert in 3D printing though I find it interesting and its uses are just beginning to be explored.
+There are many different filaments and each has its own pros and cons, things like tolerance/accuracy, how quickly it can be printed, how expensive it is, color choices, rigidity etc. I am not an expert in 3D printing though I find it interesting.
+Its uses are just beginning to be explored.

-Recently, companies have begun to offered 3D printed mouthpieces, most notably the French company SYOS, but now a whole slew of others have followed suit.
+Recently, companies have begun to offer 3D printed mouthpieces, most notably the French company SYOS, but now a whole slew of others have followed suit.
 Initially part of the appeal was that the inner shape of the mouthpiece and baffle could be customized and shaped in new and interesting ways.
 I tried many of these mouthpieces with crazy ridges, bumps, and internal shapes.
 None of them played great, and it seems like the consensus is that the general traditional shape of a mouthpiece worked the best and I believe is what has become the most popular.
 One of the other appeals of these mouthpieces is that they can be made using bright colors.
 I personally am not interested in how a mouthpiece looks, rather how it sounds, but I understand that a huge portion of the market does care about this and enjoys having color options.

 The other novelty about these is the ability to ‘design’ your own mouthpiece, kind of like the character creation bit of a video game.
 It is kind of fun to think about and play with the sliders but I believe it is vastly over simplifying how incredibly complicated acoustical physics is and making people believe you can just put in a larger baffle and increase brightness.
 Whereas in reality, the baffle, rails, chamber, facing length, and tip opening all affect each other and need to be designed in harmony (pun intended) with each other.
 The physics involved in vibration and air manipulation is incredibly complex.
 Again, I think this is why the more traditional mouthpiece designs have been what won out despite all of the crazy possibilities with 3D printing.
 Also as with any type of mouthpiece, you should try as many as possible.
 How it works for you will be very hard to judge just by descriptions or measurements.